Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Complex analytic and metric singularities

 By scaling the metric, let us assume without loss of generality that $r_0 = 1$.
 Then by the gradient estimate

 Let $E$ be the linear space spanned by $z_1, ..., z_n$.
 On $E$, we have two norms, given by $L^2$ integration over $B(p, 2)$ and $B(p, 1)$.
 After a simultaneous diagonalization with respect to these two norms, we may assume that $z_j$ are also $L^2$ orthogonal on $B(p, 1)$.
-Let $\epsilon$ be the positive number appeared in Claim \ref{cl-12}.
-We may assume $B(p, 10)$ is so close to a metric cone that for all $j$.
+Let $\epsilon$ be the positive number appearing in Claim \ref{cl-12}.
+We may assume that $B(p, 10)$ is sufficiently close to a metric cone, such that for all $j$, since on the cone there are no non-constant sublinear harmonic functions.
 According to Claim \ref{cl-12}, we can find $l$ so that